Ashishm96/Proxyservermonitor/README.md

 ## Overview

-This project provides a set of scripts to monitor a proxy server, tracking metrics such as CPU usage, memory usage, and network traffic.
-It also logs the status of the proxy server and is intended for open-source collaboration on GitHub.
+This project provides a set of Bash scripts designed to monitor a proxy server's system resources, such as CPU usage, memory usage, disk usage, and network traffic.
+The scripts offer a real-time dashboard format for displaying system metrics and allow users to filter specific data using command-line switches.
+Additionally, the project includes functionality for logging the status of the proxy server and performing automated security audits to identify and mitigate vulnerabilities.
+The entire setup is executed on AWS EC2 instances, making it scalable and adaptable for cloud environments.
+This project is open for collaboration on GitHub, encouraging contributions from the open-source community.

 ## Usage